 After your complaint form has been received in our office it will be reviewed by Complaints Intake to determine that all documents are there and it has been completed correctly.
 Complaints Intake will advise you, in writing, either by mail or email that your complaint has been received.
 Complaints Intake may also provide you with preliminary information about your complaint (i.e., Fee Assessment process, non-jurisdictional issues, etc.).

 Your file will then be assigned to a Professional Responsibility Counsel who will review your file to determine if the complaint merits the commencement of an investigation.
 An investigation means that your complaint will be sent to the lawyer you are complaining about, so that they may provide a response.

 We take all complaints seriously and attempt to deal with them as expeditiously as possible.

 In the course of the investigation, Professional Responsibility Counsel will likely need to contact you for further information or response.
 In order to avoid delays in the handling of the complaint, you are asked to respond within a reasonable time frame to correspondence from Professional Responsibility Counsel and to ensure that we are provided with up-to-date contact information.

 At the completion of the investigation, Professional Responsibility Counsel will review the results of the investigation and determine what, if any, further steps are required.
 In some cases, the complaint may involve some unfulfilled task or other problem that can be readily dealt with by the lawyers.
 In these circumstances, the Law Society may attempt to resolve the problem through mediation.

 After the necessary information has been obtained and considered, the Professional Responsibility Counsel will take one of the following courses of action:

-(i) Forward your complaint to either the Ethics, Professional Standards or Conduct Investigation Committee for further review and direction; or
+(i) Forward your complaint to either the Ethics, Competency or Conduct Investigation Committee for further review and direction; or